oracle-livelabs/converged/microservices-ords-security/bastion/bastion.md

 The Terraform IaC includes creating a Bastion Service and Bastion Sessions.

 1. Managed SSH: Used for accessing the ORDS Server
-2. SSH Port fwarding: Used for accessing ATP-S on private endpoint
+2. SSH Port forwarding: Used for accessing ATP-S on private endpoint

 ## Task 1.
 ORDS Server access (from on-prem and Cloud Shell)